Vietnamese National Football Super Cup

 Vietnamese National Football Super Cup (Siêu cúp bóng đá Việt Nam), also called the Thaco National Football Super Cup due to sponsorship reasons, is Vietnamese football's annual match contested between the champions of the previous V.League 1 season and the holders of the Vietnamese Cup.
 If the V.League 1 champions also won the Vietnamese Cup, then the league runners-up provide the opposition.
-The fixture was first played in the 1998–99 season.
+The fixture was first played in the 1998–99 season and is currently organized by Vietnam Professional Football JSC.

-The current holders are Vietnamese Cup winners Cong An Hanoi, who defeated runner-ups Thep Xanh Nam Dinh 3–2 in the 2025 fixture.
+The current holders is Cong An Hanoi, who defeated the 2026 Vietnamese Cup winner Cong An Ho Chi Minh City 5–0 in the 2026 fixture.

 Results

 Matches went to penalties with no extra time played.